Djnirds1984/SULIT-WIFI-by-AJC/README.md

 ## Troubleshooting

-### Error: `SASL: SCRAM-SERVER-FIRST-MESSAGE: client password must be a string`
+### Error: `FATAL: The PGPASSWORD environment variable is not set.`
-This is a critical database connection error.
+This is the most common setup error.
-*   **Cause**: This error occurs when the server starts but the `PGPASSWORD` variable is missing or not set.
-The database driver requires a password string but received an undefined value.
-*   **Solution**: Check your `.env` file in the project's root directory.
-Make sure it exists and that it contains a valid `PGPASSWORD=your_password_here` line.
-If the file is missing, create it by following Step 3.2 in the setup guide.
+*   **Cause**: The application started but could not find the database password.
+This means the `.env` file is either missing, named incorrectly, or does not contain the `PGPASSWORD` line.
+*   **Solution**:
+    1. Navigate to your project directory: `cd ~/sulit-wifi-portal`
+    2. Ensure the file `.env` exists.
+You can check with `ls -a`.
+    3. If it doesn't exist, create it by copying the template: `cp .env.example .env`.
+    4. Open the file for editing: `nano .env`.
+    5. Make sure the line `PGPASSWORD=your_secure_password_here` is present and that you have replaced the placeholder with your actual password.
+    6. Restart the application: `pm2 restart sulit-wifi`.

 ### Error: `npm ERR! epoll@... install: node-gyp rebuild`
 This error occurs when installing the optional `onoff` dependency for the coin slot.